New Zealand Food Guide

 Green-Lipped Mussels

-Unique to New Zealand, these large mussels with their distinctive green shell are served steamed, often in white wine and garlic sauce.
-Sustainably farmed in Marlborough Sounds.
-Known for health benefits including anti-inflammatory properties.
+Found only in New Zealand, these large mussels are easy to spot by their green-edged shells.
+They're usually steamed, often in white wine and garlic, and farmed sustainably in the Marlborough Sounds.
+They're also valued for anti-inflammatory properties.

 Hokey Pokey Ice Cream